A Cure for Wellness

 2017.
 Directed by Gore Verbinski.

 A neo-Gothic fable about the self constructed purgatories of obsession, Gore Verbinski’s A Cure for Wellness is a brutal existential horror film.
-Filled with skin crawling compositions, macabre set designs, and absolutely stunning visuals, this one of the most artistic studio films ever made.
+Filled with skin crawling compositions, macabre set designs, and absolutely stunning visuals, this is one of the most artistic studio films ever made.
 Hearkening back to Frankenheimer’s Seconds, what begins as a cautionary tale about the dangers of soul consuming employment glacially devolves into a surreal homage to the boundary pushing renegade films of the 70’s.

 Passive protagonists are a tricky enterprise.
 Dane DaHaan’s Lockhart spends the bulk of the film as a victim, both of circumstance and physical injury.
 The danger of him being a simple lens through which the story happens is gleefully subverted as the end of the film dovetails with the beginning.
 DeHaan loses himself inside his role, the corporate lackey on a fool’s errand.
 Justin Haythe’s screenplay is frequently disjointed, but this is part of Lockhart’s crucible.
 There are no jump scares and the mystery becomes frustratingly elusive at times, however this is essential for putting the viewer into the main character’s head space.
 Layer upon layer of discomfort and supposition are brick and mortared around you as you tiptoe through lonely corridors filled with affluent phantasms, upper class vanguard whose distinct lack of concern for anything outside their control is a physical apparition that clings to the walls of the sinister hospital at the heart of the narrative.